- The Immortal Life of Henrietta Lacks by Rebecca Skloot

 short project will be documented in your notebook

-This project will allow students in EDU 246 an opportunity to design experiments with arthropods where they will follow the experimental design process of observation, coming up with a question, developing hypotheses, collecting data and interpretation and presentation of results.
+This project will allow students in EDU 246 an opportunity to design a field survey of one organism where they will follow the experimental design process of observation, coming up with a question, developing hypotheses, collecting data and interpretation and presentation of results.
 Students will plot their raw data into a bar, histogram or pie graph (using Excel) and will identify descriptive statistics including mean, medium and mode.
 They will also discuss: the role of randomness and sampling, replication, controlling variables and determining constant procedures.
 Students will use census and sampling techniques to assure the random selection of their study population.
 See assignment description for greater detail.
+Note: Class on Thursday, November 21 meets from 3:30-4:15 for Science Conference and 4:30 to 7:30pm for physical science.

 Professionalism (Dispositions): Affect, Integrity and Presence (Self and instructor rated) (5% or 5 points)